wp-plugins/pre-publish-reminders/readme.txt

 == Installation ==

+IMPORTANT UPGRADE NOTE
+If you're upgrading, please deactivate the Pre-Publish Reminder plugin before installation of the new version.

 Installation is super simple.
 Follow these steps:

 1. Upload nfoppreminder.php to your '/wp-content/plugins/' directory.
 2. Activate your plugin through the 'Plugins' menu in WordPress.
-3. Manage your reminders under the manage tab in the administration menu.
+3. Manage your reminders under the Manage/Publish Reminders tab in the administration menu.

-If you're upgrading, there's some important things to remember.
-First, you need to deactivate the original version of the plugin, then follow the instructions above.

 == Frequently Asked Questions ==
+=How do I edit a reminder?=
+Click on the sort order in the Manage/Publish Reminders interface.

 == Screenshots ==

 1. The administration screen in action.
-2. The reminder list displayed below the post submit buttons.
+2. The reminder list displayed below the post categories buttons.